-Briefly describe how your destination aligns with the Montana Brand.
+2. Briefly describe how your destination aligns with the Montana brand or describe the Brand strategy for your DMO.:

 Livingston Exemplifies the Montana Brand

 More spectacular unspoiled nature: Livingston's location among four mountain ranges, alongside the Yellowstone River and adjacent to Paradise Valley and the north entrance to Yellowstone Park as well as easy access to state parks, hundreds of miles of trails, and Yellowstone River fishing access sites, make it an ideal getaway for lovers of outdoor experience year-round.